 By the time that Beard had started working for World Class Championship Wrestling in 1985, the promotion started to lose a bit of its luster.
 This was due to a series of misfortunes that happened during and around this time period.
 One of the first tragedies came when David Von Erich died while on a wrestling tour over in Japan on February 10, 1984.

 David was only 25.
-He and his brothers Kerry, Kevin, and Mike, were good looking, popular, and athletic.
-All four brothers were wrestling in the World Class promotion which was owned by their Father, legendary wrestler and former AWA World Champion Fritz Von Erich.
-Many believed that David had the possibilities of one day being the NWA World Heavyweight Champion.
+He and his brothers Kerry, Kevin, and Mike, were good-looking, popular, and athletic.
+All four brothers were wrestling in the World Class promotion which was owned by their Father, legendary wrestler, and former AWA World Champion Fritz Von Erich.
+Many believed that David had the possibility of one day being the NWA World Heavyweight Champion.

 On August 22, 1985, Mike Von Erich had surgery to repair his shoulder which was injured during a wrestling tour in Israel.
 Four days after being released from the hospital, he developed a fever of 107 degrees and was later diagnosed with toxic shock syndrome.
 As a result, he suffered some brain damage and a great deal of weight loss.
 On April 12, 1987, Mike left a suicide note for his family, and four days later, his body was found near Lake Lewisville in Lake Dallas.
 He overdosed on alcohol and sleeping pills.
 He was only 23 years old.

 “He was more interested in music actually.
 After he came back from having toxic shock syndrome, he really wasn’t the same after that,” said Beard.
 “He was a good guy, but he really didn’t have the passion for the business that his brothers had.”